aksommerville/ra3/README.md

 - [ ] Emuhost
 - - [ ] Option to black out some portion of the framebuffer edge?
 I think Castlevania 2 could benefit from this.
 - - [ ] Sometimes it launches in a window when I've asked for fullscreen.
+- - [x] Confirm that remapping identical input devices alters the live map state too.
 - [ ] Backend
-- - [ ] Check that we set O_CLOEXEC on all long-lived files; I bet we don't.
+- - xxx Check that we set O_CLOEXEC on all long-lived files; I bet we don't. ...actually i don't care.
+All our child processes have limited lifetimes.
 - - [ ] Real time framebuffer stream and input override -- support the GDEX use case, where there's an RA server on each play station, and admin on a laptop.
 - - - [ ] Have game open its own server so web client can connect directly, don't pass thru a middleman.
 - - [ ] Protect against immediate failure from the menu.